JuliaNLSolvers/NLsolve.jl/README.md

 ### Jacobian available

-If, in addition to `f!(x::AbstractVector, fx::AbstractVector)`, you have a function `j!(x::AbstractVector, gx::AbstractMatrix)` for computing the Jacobian of the system, then the syntax is, as in the example above:
+If, in addition to `f!(x::AbstractVector, F::AbstractVector)`, you have a function `j!(x::AbstractVector, J::AbstractMatrix)` for computing the Jacobian of the system, then the syntax is, as in the example above:

 ```jl